sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Inkscape figure manager

 This is a figure manager developed by Gilles Castel, and here is the [repo](https://github.com/gillescastel/inkscape-figures).
-I recommand you to follow the installation instruction there.
+I recommend you to follow the installation instruction there.
 Here is just some guideline for you

 1. You need to download [choose](https://github.com/chipsenkbeil/choose) first, for later usages.